bowsplinter/flappy-bit/README.md

 There are 8 output pins for the red LED rows, 4 for the counter, 7+4 output pins for each seven-segment-display and 1 input pin for the button.

-It would have been impracticle to have a output pin for each of the yellow LEDs (32), thus 5 [74HC238](http://www.nxp.com/documents/data_sheet/74HC_HCT238.pdf) 3to8 decoders are used to decode 5 output pins into the corresponding yellow LED.
+It would have been impractical to have an output pin for each of the yellow LEDs (32), thus 5 [74HC238](http://www.nxp.com/documents/data_sheet/74HC_HCT238.pdf) 3to8 decoders are used to decode 5 output pins into the corresponding yellow LED.

 ![](/physicalschematics.jpg)